Master of Arts in Counseling

 To accommodate students who work and/or have other substantial demands placed upon their time, courses are offered during the evenings and/or late afternoon.
 Important exceptions to this schedule are the Pre-practicum, Practicum and Internship experiences.
 While some placements permit flexible scheduling, many place restrictions on scheduling.
 Since these experiences are an essential component of counselor training, students must plan for the flexibility that will allow them to complete these requirements.

-Any candidate who fails to achieve and maintain a satisfactory level on the Dispositional Assessment will be subject to review by the Graduate Committee in Psychology who may determine that the candidate can proceed without intervention or may work with the candidate (or provide a designated faculty member to work with the candidate) on a remedial plan.
-The Graduate Committee in Psychology may also decide the candidate is not eligible to proceed academically or proceed to Field Placement.
-If a candidate’s assessment displays “0” or “-1” scores, the Graduate Committee in Psychology may remove them from a Field Placement.
+Any candidate who fails to achieve and maintain a satisfactory level on the Dispositional Assessment will be subject to review by the Graduate Committee in Counseling who may determine that the candidate can proceed without intervention or may work with the candidate (or provide a designated faculty member to work with the candidate) on a remedial plan.
+The Graduate Committee in Counseling may also decide the candidate is not eligible to proceed academically or proceed to Field Placement.
+If a candidate's assessment displays "0" or "-1" scores, the Graduate Committee in Counseling may remove them from a Field Placement.

-Admissions requirements for MA programs in Psychology, including Applied Behavior Analysis, Mental Health and School Guidance Counseling are:
+Admissions requirements for MA programs in Counseling, including Applied Behavior Analysis, Mental Health and School Guidance Counseling are:

 - A Bachelor's degree from an accredited college or university.